 Each Milwaukee County senior center has its own character and its own resources.
-These centers are all situated within the City of Milwaukee, except for Kelly in Cudahy, and are part of a larger network of thirty senior centers throughout Milwaukee County.
-The Milwaukee County Department on Aging supports, maintains, and provides programming in the five Milwaukee County senior centers almost exclusively with county tax levy and these levy funds constitute more than 80 percent of the revenue supporting their operation.
-The Department on Aging also funds dining and evidence-based health programs in each Milwaukee County senior center through the Older Americans Act.
-Thirteen of the other senior centers also serve as dining sites and five of these serve specific populations and receive some programming support through the Older Americans Act.
+All the County owned senior centers are situated within the City of Milwaukee, except for Kelly, which is located in Cudahy.
+Responsibility for the operation of the senior centers was transferred from the Department of Parks to the Department on Aging in the mid 1990's.
+The Milwaukee County senior centers are part of a larger network of thirty senior centers located throughout the county.
+The Department on Aging supports, maintains, and contracts for programming in the five Milwaukee County senior centers almost exclusively with county tax levy and these levy funds constitute more than eighty percent of the revenue supporting their operation.
+The Department on Aging also funds senior dining and promotes evidence-based wellness programs in the Milwaukee County senior centers with Older Americans Act funds.
+Thirteen other senior centers also serve as senior dining sites and five of these serve specific populations and receive some programming support through the Older Americans Act.

 In 2016, the reauthorized Older Americans Act called for states to research and identify best practices for the modernization of multipurpose senior centers.
-That year the Milwaukee County Aging Advisory Council included in its Area Plan a goal "to gather consumer input from senior center participants and from other community members to learn about consumers' needs and interest regarding modernization of Milwaukee County Senior Centers."
-In response, the Department on Aging began a three year senior center assessment project.
+That year the Milwaukee County Commission on Aging Advisory Council included in its Area Plan a goal "to gather consumer input from senior center participants and from other community members to learn about consumers' needs and interest regarding modernization of Milwaukee County Senior Centers."
+In response, the Department on Aging began a three-year senior center assessment project.